Branimir Kostadinov: 1. FC Tatran Prešov

 On 17 July 2012, Kostadinov moved to 1.
 FC Tatran Prešov on a half-season loan, with an option of making the transfer permanent in winter, from Botev Vratsa.
 He made his debut for 1.
 FC Tatran Prešov against FK Senica on 22 July 2012 and scored his only goal for the team on 4 August 2012, in the 2:0 win over MFK Ružomberok in a league match.

 Lokomotiv Sofia

 On 4 January 2013, after returning from his loan, he signed a 1,5-year contract with A PFG club Loko Sofia.

+Ludogorets II

+In 2019 he joined Ludogorets Razgrad II in order to help youth players of the team.
+After 5 years in the club, he officially retired on 9 December 2024, after playing in 141 matches for the second team and in 1 for the first team.

 International career

 Kostadinov was a part of the Bulgaria U19 at the 2008 European Under-19 Championship in Czech Republic.